 Statesmen, scholars, and policy makers often define grand strategy as the combination of diplomatic, economic, military, and political factors used by leaders to defend their respective nation-states.
 The IRP major investigates the way in which leaders and citizens construct grand strategy and national security policy more generally; the impact of domestic and international forces on states’ security and economic policies; and the significance of alliances, coalitions, and international institutions for world politics.

 Although the study of grand strategy and political institutions is the flagship initiative of the major, students are also able to study the effects of culture, economics, and society on the international system through a rich set of elective courses.

 The name of the major signifies that those studying IRP learn about international relations and domestic politics from the standpoint of the discipline of political science.
-Thus, the IRP major preserves and expands CMU’s tradition in political science.
-At the same time, IRP taps into and contributes to CMU’s strengths in other social sciences that combine analytical and empirical methods.
+Also, the major taps into and contributes to CMU’s strengths in other social sciences that combine analytical and empirical methods.
 IRP has recently launched an innovative initiative to incorporate decision science in international relations.
-It will enable students to learn and apply the burgeoning science of judgment and decision making to understanding political actors’ strategies and foibles, the strengths and weaknesses of formal methods of policy analysis (e.g., cost, risk, benefit, analysis), and the factors shaping public responses to politics and policies.
+It enables students to apply the burgeoning science of judgment and decision making to understanding political actors’ strategies and foibles, the strengths and weaknesses of formal methods of policy analysis (e.g., cost, risk, benefit, analysis), and the factors shaping public responses to politics and policies.